 - 32 kg – $139.48 shipped

-Competition kettlebells have a couple of special features that make them different from basic kettlebells, and the most important of these is that each and every kettlebell in a competition set is the same size; only the weight changes.
-This means the handle diameter, handle opening, and the overall size of the kettlebell are exactly the same whether you’re using 8 kg, 48 kg or anything in between.
+Competition kettlebells are designed specifically for the snatch and the clean & jerk.
+They have a handful of special features that make them different from basic kettlebells, and the most important of these is that each and every kettlebell in a competition set is the same size; only the weight changes.
+This means the handle diameter, handle opening, and the overall size of the kettlebell is exactly the same whether you’re using 8 kg, 48 kg or anything in between.
 This uniformity allows you to maintain the same form at all times (same rack position, same resting position on forearm, etc.)

 Another fairly obvious difference between training and competition kettlebells is the use of color on the center mass.
 Just like in Olympic weightlifting, the colors are simply a way to identify the weight of the kettlebell from a distance.
 This is generally meant for spectators at a Girevoy Sport competition, but the colors can also helpful for easy identification in a gym setting – so much so that even basic training kettlebells are getting color added (usually around the base of the handles).